-- takes place and buildings deteriorate over time. - 2.
-Some building stock is aged and deteriorating. - 4.
+- 1. Historic architecture, building façades, and culture of downtown are at risk as incompatible development takes place and buildings deteriorate over time. - 2.
+Some building stock is aged and deteriorating. - 3.
+There is a lack of green spaces, open spaces, and public gathering spaces for festivals, performances, etc. - 4.
 There is a lack of a distinct, unified downtown brand. - 5.
-The overall first impression of downtown could be improved. - There is demand for comfortable outdoor seating and outdoor dining options.
-6. - 7.
-There is a strong desire for an outdoor venue or amphitheater and more events and festivals. - There is a need for additional downtown signage, wayfinding, and lighting downtown.
-8. - 9.
+The overall first impression of downtown could be improved. - 6.
+There is demand for comfortable outdoor seating and outdoor dining options. - 7.
+There is a strong desire for an outdoor venue or amphitheater and more events and festivals. - 8.
+There is a need for additional downtown signage, wayfinding, and lighting downtown. - 9.
 Beautification efforts need to be continued and expanded downtown. - 10.
 There are a number of vacant properties and spaces on the first and second floors of buildings in downtown. - 11.
 There is limited shade, seating, landscaping, and wind protection exists along streets and sidewalks. - 12.
 Downtown has limited public art.